rknightuk/rknight.me/src/posts/2019/changing-your-name-by-deed-poll.md

 - HMRC.
 You can do this online through the government gateway.
 - Passport.
 Again, it can be done online, but you'll need to send your deed poll and another "proof".
 I used a bank statement in my new name.
 - Driving Licence.
 Requires a new application form, order online or pickup in a Post Office.
 - Bank.
-Depends on the bank, check thier website.
+Depends on the bank, check their website.
 - Credit Cards.
 - Insurance (house, car, phone, etc)
 - Utilities (water, gas, electric)